 - 5 to 10 keywords.

 - Bibliographic references.
-China Perspectives uses the Humanities style of citations, providing full references in footnotes.
+China Perspectives uses the Chicago-Style of citations (Author date), providing academic references in a final bibliography and other references in footnotes.
 See IV. for more details.

 - Chinese characters (traditional or simplified characters, depending on the characters used in the original material quoted) may be inserted directly into the text when relevant, and should be accompanied by their pinyin Romanisation in italics (without diacritics) and English translation.
 The preferred order is: English (pinyin character).